Controlled Med Counting

 - Received date- enter the date received from the pharmacy

-- RX number- list the RX number of the received medication.
-Note: there is room to include two RX numbers here, so users can enter both the old and new RX number so both are displayed and can be viewed when staff are administering
+- RX number- there is room to include two RX numbers here.
+Enter both the old and new RX number so both are displayed when staff are administering

 - Pharmacy- the name of the pharmacy from which the medications were received (only the resident's own pharmacies will be listed)

 - Provider- the name of the prescriber (only the resident's own health care providers will appear)

 - Note field- is optional and allows users to add any additional details they wish (such as if the pharmacy is sending only a partial fill of a given medication and more are expected).

 From the Clinical button in RTasks, select the option allowing nurses to document medications setup or reviewed by the nurse.
 Because the title of this is configured per facility, the name may vary-- Med Setup, Nurse Review, etc... or may be configured to not appear at all.
 Contact ResiDex support staff if you'd like to change the title or the configuration.